 The Civil War in Cass County

-Locally referred to as The Burnt District due to the long-reaching effects of General Order No. 11, Cass County residents faced an incomprehensible level of violence and suffering during the Civil War.
-It was an area where brother fought brother, where Northern and Southern sentiments ran parallel and intersected, often within the same house.
-Cass County sat along the fault lines of the growing tension along the border, and the consequences of this could not go on unfelt forever.
+Locally referred to as The Burnt District due to the literal destruction of homes and property as a result of General Order No. 11, Cass County residents faced an unbelievable level of violence and suffering during the Civil War.
+It was an area where brother fought brother, where Northern and Southern sentiments ran strong often within the same house and Cass County was at the center of the growing tension along the Kansas-Missouri border.

-Even after the war finally ended, this and other areas affected by the skirmishing along the Missouri-Kansas Border would never be the same.
-Many who had left with nothing but what they could carry as they fled did not return, for there was nothing here to return to.
-The Stern Visitations Exhibit seeks to document this time in Cass County history, preserving these stories for future generations so that they may both experience and learn from the past.
+Even after the war finally ended, areas affected by the fighting along the border would never be the same.
+Many had left with nothing but what they could carry as they fled and over half of them never returned.
+The Stern Visitations of War exhibit seeks to document this time in Cass County history, preserving these stories for future generations so that we all may learn from the past.

 About the Stern Visitations Exhibit